jaalto/project--restricted-shell-rbash/README.rst

 GNU project's Bash running in ``rbash`` mode is a viable choice if you are trying to somewhat contain trusted users.
 This project includes basic files and utility to create a dummy user that only can run commands of your choice.
+Useful for setting up tightly confined secure accounts that allow minimum access to restricted set of commands.

 Project homepage (bugs and source) is at
 <http://freecode.com/projects/restricted-shell-rbash>.

 How does it work?